klahnakoski/Qb/docs/Qb_Reference.md

 Design
 ------

-Generally, Qb queries are meant to look much like a JSON Abstract Syntax Tree (AST) of SQL.
+Generally, Qb queries are JSON structures meant to mimic the Abstract Syntax Tree (AST) of SQL for the same.
+It is hoped the similarity with SQL will make it accessible to a wider audience.
+The JSON nature is simply to avoid making another language parser.

 There are differences when it comes to ```group by``` and joins, but that is the influence of MDX.

 Intended Audience
 -----------------